 My vision for Dixons McMillan is simple: we continue to do whatever it takes to ensure that when children leave Dixons McMillan as young adults, they leave us highly employable and ready to lead happy and successful lives.
 We talk about how we strive up our mountain by taking a brave new step each day; the mountain analogy symbolises the journey we all make to achieve our dreams.
 This journey inevitably involves hard work, determination and grit, but we always ask ourselves at the end of each day: ‘How can I be better tomorrow than today?’ and the answer tells us the next step we must take to climb our mountain on our individual journey.
 When scholars leave us at the end of their DMA journey, we want them to have the choice about which pathway they choose to take at Post 16.
-This involves ensuring that scholars are university ready and have highly developed literacy and numeracy skills, coupled with the ability to make a special contribution to the world in which we live.
+This involves ensuring that scholars are university-ready and have highly developed literacy and numeracy skills, coupled with the ability to make a special contribution to the world in which we live.
 It is important to all of us that the scholars who attend Dixons McMillan have a memorable experience that will stay with them for the whole of their lives.
 In order to achieve this, we work together to ensure every scholar makes better than expected progress and develop into a positive, well-rounded individual.
 We have a clear set of school values which we will all live by each and every day.

 Being a Dixons McMillan teacher, parent or scholar is not easy.
 We demand that students come to school in perfect uniform and that they are ready to learn at all times.
-Our culture of tough-love allows scholars to very quickly learn how to act and behave in a place of work.
-We do whatever it takes to ensure all children have an equal chance of success in later life but this means hard work on everyone’s behalf.
-I often refer to the academy as the 100% school which summarises my belief that if you work hard you can achieve.
+Our culture of warm-strict allows scholars to very quickly learn how to act and behave in a place of work.
+We do whatever it takes to ensure all children have an equal chance of success in later life, but this means hard work on everyone’s behalf.
+We often talk about giving 100%; it demonstrates my belief that if you work hard you can achieve.
 Thank you for your interest in Dixons McMillan.